 Eventually she ran out of wine and took a job in publishing.
 It seemed to make sense at the time.

-For almost 20 years, H.P. has worked as a book packager—essentially an editorial chameleon creating anything a publisher might need.
-She has edited and contributed to books on the wonders of capitalism and the evils of globalization, on the history of the Internet and the future of human rights.
+For about 20 years, H.P. worked as a book packager—essentially an editorial chameleon creating anything a publisher might need.
+She edited and contributed to books on the wonders of capitalism and the evils of globalization, on the history of the Internet and the future of human rights.
 She created the Ecosystems series for Facts On File and the Horrors of History series for Charlesbridge Press.
-Magruder's Curiosity Cabinet (Sourcebooks Landmark) is her first novel.
+Her first novel, Magruder’s Curiosity Cabinet, was published by Sourcebooks in 2016.
+In 2018 she turned her love of charlatans, tricksters, and other deceivers into a nonfiction kids’ book, Fakers: An Insider’s Guide to Cons, Hoaxes, and Scams (Charlesbridge).

-H.P. has a handsome and patient husband, a ten-year-old daughter from whom she steals all her best ideas, and more cats than is strictly logical.
+H.P. has a handsome and patient husband and a 14-year-old daughter from whom she steals all her best ideas.